avengers-p7/Avengers_P7_Documents/Application_CI/Design/03- Java CI checks/Code Complication.md

 1. Introduction
 2. What
-3. Different Tools of java compilation
+3. Different Tools of java
 4. Comparison
 5. Best Practices
 6. Proof of concepts (POC)